 As with other programmes, in your first and second years the core physics units will provide you with a strong foundation in classical physics, with topics including dynamics, waves, electromagnetism, thermodynamics and astrophysics & cosmology.
+They will also develop your skills in analysing data, needed for experimental work.
 At the same time, you are also introduced to concepts such as the unification of space and time, the wave-like behaviour of particles and the relation between entropy and disorder.
 This introduction is taught through course units in special relativity, quantum mechanics and statistical mechanics.
 The concepts taught in third year core are essential for the understanding of advanced topics in quantum physics, nuclear & particle physics, condensed matter and cosmology.

 The 'core plus option' structure of the programme allows you to devote around 20% of your time in the first two years to topics chosen from a range of optional units.
-In the third year of BSc and for MPhys Years 3 and 4 combined, around 40% is option courses.
+In the third year of BSc and for MPhys Years 3 and

+4 combined, around 40% is option courses.
 You can typically choose a variety of subjects from different streams to suit your interests.
 Option choice is subject to timetabling constraints but we ensure that popular combinations of Physics options are always available.
 You should note that some course units have prerequisites - course units which must be studied before taking the course in question.
 Others have recommended study, course units which would be helpful to have studied but which are not required.